xinjuezou-whi/whi_rviz_plugins/README.md

 ### Save and Load

 For the convenience, you can save the waypoints by clicking save button, and re-use them by button load.
 The waypoints file is saved as yaml format.

+### Namespace

+Under multiple robots senario, using the namespace drop list to set the namespace for specified robot.

 ## Use Teleop
 1. Add the Navi_waypoints plugin to RViz